arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 # Setup

-This is documentation on installing java onto my computer.
+This is documentation on installing Java onto my computer.
 In this case, i will be doing it on Gentoo Linux.
 I will be going blind on this so I may make some mistakes along the way so bear with me.

+This isn't so much a guide or tutorial but just documenting the steps I had to take to install everything needed.

 I will be following a guide as shown.
 I'll go into root and install the JDK